mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 So, delusion and enlightenment work together.
 That’s why a bodhisattva is always characterized by walking with all sentient beings hand in hand, instead of getting into Buddha’s position, becoming Buddha.
 They don’t want that!
 So, [they are] always walking.
 But behind the bodhisattva’s delusion, there is a Buddha there; so-called enlightenment.
 That’s why, if you read scriptures, always the bodhisattva appears in front, and behind [there are] Buddhas.
 Always the Buddha is behind the bodhisattva, supporting.

 So if you read the scriptures, there is always something very quiet, silent, beyond a bodhisattva’s activities in the front.
 There is some quietness.
-That quietness is described sometimes as [emptiness](glossary#śūnyatā).
+That quietness is described sometimes as *emptiness*.

 It’s very interesting: if you sit down quietly and read scriptures, very naturally, you can see first the bodhisattva’s activities and dynamism, in the front of the existence.
 But behind, always there is something there, which is quiet and supportive.